 • Being the original titleholder of the mobile home

-• Bundling your mobile home insurance with other policies through the same insurer, such as your auto coverage
+• Bundling your mobile home insurance with other policies, such as auto insurance, through the same insurer

 • Installing a home security system